Functional Registration and Local Variations: Identifiability, Rank, and Tuning: Asymptotic Theory

-\item On the other hand, if $\mu' = 0$, then if $\eta$ is small, i.e., the condition number of the process is large (which essentially implies that the process is ``close" to a rank one process provided $E(\xi_{12}) = 0$), then the $Z_{i}$'s are small.
+(b) On the other hand, if $\mu' = 0$, then if $\eta$ is small, i.e., the condition number of the process is large (which essentially implies that the process is ``close" to a rank one process provided $E(\xi_{12}) = 0$), then the $Z_{i}$'s are small.
 This can be compared to the minimum eigenvalue registration principle of \cite{RS05}, where one tries to find the warp function that minimises the second eigenvalue of the cross-product matrix between the target function and the registered function.
 Assume that $E(\xi_{i1}) = E(\xi_{i2}) = 0$ and without loss of generality that $\gamma_{1} = 1$.
 If in reality the true unobserved curves are rank one, i.e., the $\xi_{i1}\phi_{1}$ component, and we observe warped versions of the rank two curves $X_{i}$'s, then (in the population case) correct registration is achieved by $T_{i}$ if the minimum eigenvalue, namely $\gamma_{2}^{2} = \eta^{2}$, of the expected cross-product matrix equals zero.
-Thus, in the empirical case, if $\eta$ is close to zero, we may expect $\widehat{T}_{i}$ to be close to $T_{i}$ and consequently expect the registration procedure to have good performance. \end{enumerate}
+Thus, in the empirical case, if $\eta$ is close to zero, we may expect $\widehat{T}_{i}$ to be close to $T_{i}$ and consequently expect the registration procedure to have good performance.

-\item Bounds similar to those in (a) and (b) of Theorem \ref{thm5} can also be obtained for the mean, the covariance, the $\gamma_{l}$'s and the $\phi_{l}$'s as well as the principal components $Y_{il}$'s.
+\item[\normalfont{\emph{Convergence of other model parameters}}] Bounds similar to those in (a) and (b) of Theorem \ref{thm5} can also be obtained for the mean, the covariance, the $\gamma_{l}$'s and the $\phi_{l}$'s as well as the principal components $Y_{il}$'s.
 We do not include them in the statement of the theorem because they need more complicated conditions involving the parameters.